 September 28, 2020

 November 26, 2020

-The above-mentioned dates are also applicable to the CPP retirement pension, CPP Disability payments, Children’s benefit and survivor’s benefits in 2020 as they are paid out on the same date.
+The above-mentioned CPP Payment Dates are also applicable to the CPP retirement pension income, CPP Disability payments, Children’s benefit and survivor’s benefits as they are paid out on the same date.

-To qualify for these earnings, the requirements include:
+To qualify for the CPP Payments, the basic requirements include:

 Age: You must be at least 60 years old

 Contributions: You are required to make regular contributions to the plan

 You must have worked in Canada for a period of time

 You must apply within 12 months of when you wish to start receiving the payment

 Contribution Rate For CPP Payments